pjsinco/attendance-api/notes.md

 In a text editor, open the file /Users/user/.composer/vendor/laravel/homestead/src/MakeCommand.php Find and replace “default” with nothing (changing all of the “defaultName”s to “Name” throughout the file).
 [Fatal error: Cannot redeclare static Symfony\Component\Console\Command\Command::$defaultName as non static ...](https://github.com/laravel/homestead/issues/841)

+##### Sat May 26 09:54:14 2018 CDT
+Baseballreference.com:
+> All single-admission doubleheaders are counted only once in the attendance total and a zero is used for the other game of the doubleheader.
+The attendance is based on reported seasonal totals.